Aromzyy/Codepath-Pre-Work/README.md

 - [ x] 3.
 User can tap a button to change the text color of the label.

 ### Optional User Stories
-- [ ] 1.
+- [ x] 1.
 User can tap a button to change the color of the background view.
-- [ ] 2.
+- [ x ] 2.
 User can tap a button to change the text string of the label - Goodbye 👋.
 - [ ] 3.
 User can tap on the background view to reset all views to default settings.
 - [ ] 4.
 User can update the label text with custom text entered into the text field.
    - [ ] a.
 User can enter text into a text field using the keyboard.